 Conveyancers are at risk of being exploited by criminals to launder money.
-They’re among several professions whose members may be affected by proposed changes to the Anti-Money Laundering and Countering Financing of Terrorism (AML/CFT) Act.
+They’re among several professions whose members are affected by changes to the Anti-Money Laundering and Countering Financing of Terrorism (AML/CFT) Act.

 On this page:

-If you’re a conveyancer, you may need to put AML/CFT measures in place once ‘Phase 2’ of the Act comes into effect.
+If you’re a conveyancer, you will need to put AML/CFT measures in place.

-This will help prevent money laundering, make it easier for authorities to find out where ‘dirty’ money came from, prosecute criminals, seize illegally earned money and assets, and stop crime.
+This will help prevent money laundering, make it easier for authorities to find out where ‘dirty’ money came from, prosecute criminals, seize illegally earned money and assets, and stop crime and terrorism.

 Here’s a summary of the proposed changes.